Lumanyx/pridebars/readme.md

 # Configuration

 Open your IDE settings and navigate to `Appearance & Behavior > PrideBars`.
 Pick your desired flag from the dropdown menu and click "Apply".
+Note: After installing the plugin, you may need to restart your IDE for the settings to take effect.

 ![Example](images/example.gif)